c-blake/nio/FAQ.md

 ### 20: This is all hopelessly hard to use compared to SQL

 Also not a question.
+But is it, though?
+The SQL standard is as big or bigger than that of C++.
+Many people know trivial basics yet almost nothing of the full feature set or even its scope.  `nio qry` is not so different from such trivial basics.
+I do think reasonable folks can differ on "hard" (it often comes down to background knowledge which varies tremendously) and I am open to usability suggestions coherent with the overall design.

-I think reasonable folks can differ on this and I am open to usability suggestions.
-Also, the idea is kind of "between" the IO parts of DBs and the access/query parts.
+The core idea is kind of "between" the IO parts of DBs and the access/query parts.
 So, you could think of it as a way to layer building a DB in such a way that preserves "no compromise IO" by programmers willing to put in some effort.
-E.g., query language-like functionality can be layered on top, and more transactional ideas could be stuffed in underneath, hopefully optionally to preserve efficiency.
-NIO is just a supplementary point in the design space rather than an outright replacement.
+E.g., query language-like functionality can be layered on top, and transactional ideas could be stuffed in underneath, maybe optionally to preserve efficiency.
+NIO is just a supplementary point in the design space, arguably at its simplest crux, rather than an outright replacement.
 "Not appealing to all in all cases" is just another way of saying "Yup.
 It's software." ;)

 In any case, my ideas here have received conservatively under 0.0001% of the man hours, monetary support, advertising, and usability work SQL has received.